okta/okta.github.io/_source/quickstart/widget/default-example.md

 </script>
 ```

-### Authenticate (Sign In)

 With the above code in your front-end application, you should see the Sign In Widget when you load your application.
 At this point you should be able to login, and be redirected back to your application with an access token and ID Token.
+You should have the JavaScript console open in your browser while doing this, it will allow you to see the success messages from the examples and any errors that may arise.
 Once this is working you can move on to the next section, where we will make use of the access token to make an authenticated request against your server.

-### Using the Access Token
+### 4. Use the Access Token to Authenticate Requests.

 Your application now has an access token in local storage that was issued by your Okta Authorization server.
 You can use this token to authenticate requests for resources on your server or API.
 As a hypothetical example, let's say that you have an API that gives us messages for our user.
 You could create a `callMessagesApi` function that gets the access token from local storage, and use it to make an authenticated request to your server.